Author Instructions

 • Funding.
 Authors must disclose funding received in support of the work.

 • Data and code availability.
 Manuscripts must provide details about the availability of associated data and/or code in .
 This information can be provided either in seperate "Data availability" and "Code availability" sections, or a combined "Data and code availiability" section depending on what makes most sense.
 It is important to understand that there is no expectation that any data or code will be made available, and the presence of absence of open data and/or code has no effect on the review process.
 The journal simply requires authors to be clear about the situation.
 For further details on the reasoning for this requirement, and for examples of how to prepare these sections please refer to Etherington et al. (2022).
 Authors are encouraged to submit their raw data to relevant long-term online data repositories.
+The British Ecological Society has produced guides for Data Management and Reproducible Code that authors may like to consult for guidance on better science practices.

 • Ethics.
 Researchers must have proper regard for conservation and animal welfare requirements.
 The New Zealand Journal of Ecology endorses the ANZCCART (NZ) policy for the responsible use of animals in science.
 Researchers must acknowledge approval of Animal Ethics Committees and demonstrate approval from relevant government agencies (e.g. New Zealand Department of Conservation), iwi, or landowners.
 Include permit numbers when relevant.